TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

         feedback: "Rounded up"
 ```

-moodle_tools supports all subquestion types also supported in Cloze.
+moodle-tools supports all subquestion types also supported in Cloze.
-Whenever possible, it uses structures that are similar to other question types available in moodle_tools.
+Whenever possible, it uses structures that are similar to other question types available in moodle-tools.
 For each subquestion we can define a width of the answer box, the weight of the subquestion compared to the other subquestions, and the feedback for each answer.

 Compared to the original Cloze syntax, this extension allows for easy use together with the [Evaluating expressions extension](#evaluating-expressions).

-#### Supported Questiontypes and Attributes
+#### Supported question types and attributes

 | Attribute             | `numerical` | `shortanswer` | `multichoice` | `multiresponse` | Possible Values                          | Default Value                                                                  | Defined for each |
 |-----------------------|:-----------:|:-------------:|:-------------:|:---------------:|------------------------------------------|--------------------------------------------------------------------------------|------------------|